SalouaDaouki/Data612Summer25/README.md

 - Use LLM explanations for human-friendly recommendation justifications.

 ## 🙏 Acknowledgment
-Thank you to Professor [Your Professor’s Name] for an engaging, inspiring semester!
+Thank you to Professor Kowalchuk for an engaging, inspiring semester!

 ---